gregorykelleher/MuHub_Angular_App/README.md

 ```

 Note that the **node_modules** directory is referenced in the .gitignore and hence is not pushed to the upstream repository.
 Instead NPM will generate this directory locally based on the **package.json** file.

+# Firebase

+Firebase has been initialised in the project directory based on the **firebase.json** file.
+Firebase has a CLI tool (firebase-tools) and it's recommend you use **firebase serve** to launch a local server.

+Likewise, **firebase deploy** will deploy the project to **cs353-project.firebaseapp.com**.

+More information on firebase to follow.